 What is your work history?

 For many mortgages, a stable income history is essential Asking for information about a client’s work history helps you to determine if they have at least a steady two-year work history and, if not, they can provide you with the reasons why.
+Nowadays, an uptick in remote work and freelance work have made the mortgage process even more complicated.

 Are you self-employed?